 Laypeople and Lawpeople Commonly Misunderstand Legal Principles Regarding the Right to Sue An Employee.
-If By Negligence, Among Other Things, An Employee Caused Harm, An Employee May Be Sued and Found Personally Liable.
+If By Negligence, Among Other Things, An Employee Caused Injury, An Employee Is a Proper Defendant and May Be Found Sued.

 Understanding When An Employee May Be Personally Liable For Negligence Occurring While Working